 - What is your responsibility if you suspect a team member is diverting medicines?

 1:30pmCommunication and Engagement

-Building therapeutic relationships and engaging people suffering from addictions is an important part of the process of minimising harm and recovery.
-Any sense of judgment or unfriendliness may result in distrust, frustration and more deception which can affect the treatment process for the addiction or other medical problem.
+Building therapeutic relationships and engaging people suffering from dependent behaviour is an important part of the process of minimising harm and recovery.
+Any sense of judgment or unfriendliness may result in distrust, frustration and more deception which can affect the treatment process.

 - The aim of this interactive session is to practice communication skills within the context of working with people who are substance dependent